-Keep drain valve closed to minimize the presence of sewer gases.
-Sewer gases may be present when RV is May lead to illness or personal injury.
+presence of sewer gases.
+Sewer gases may be present when RV is connected to campground sewage hookup.
+May lead to illness or personal injury.

 Some models are equipped with a side vent system.
 On these models this label will be next to the termination valve.
 This label should not be removed from your recreation vehicle.